 Our key finding is that adolescent exposure to TRAP laws reduces educational attainment.
 Using pooled and stacked difference-in-differences approaches, we find that exposure to TRAP laws before age 18 reduces Black women's educational attainment as measured at ages 25 to 40.
 Our results indicate that college initiation is reduced by 2.1 percent, and college completion is reduced by 5.8 percent.
 The impacts of TRAP laws on the educational attainment of White women are smaller and less robust.
 We find reductions in college completion of 1.6 percent, with no impacts on college initiation.

-While we document unintended births as a predominant mechanism by which TRAP laws impact educational attainment, we cannot rule out that shifts in teen's expectations about their future may also contribute to the education effects.
+While we document unintended births as a predominant mechanism by which TRAP laws impact educational attainment, we also find evidence that teens perceive changes in abortion access, suggesting that expectations may also be a mechanism.

 It is noteworthy that, while TRAP laws have similar impacts on teen birth for White and Black women, the downstream impacts on educational attainment are concentrated among Black women.
 We provide evidence that the race gap in the impact of TRAP laws is at least partially driven by racial differences in poverty at birth.
 However, we cannot rule out that a race gap remains when holding constant poverty at birth.
-We note that even in states without TRAP laws, there are significant race gaps in educational attainment.45 Our findings suggest that TRAP laws are acting to exacerbate this existing racial inequality by preventing some Black women from completing their education.
+We note that even in states without TRAP laws, there are significant race gaps in educational attainment.
+Our findings suggest that TRAP laws are acting to exacerbate this existing racial inequality by preventing some Black women from completing their education.